Node.js Gulp is super useful! It's not just for programming, it's also a companion for HTML coding

 When Gulp starts, it first loads a file called gulpfile.js.

-You can load other files from here and execute tasks, but in this example we will write all tasks in gulpfile.js.
+You can load other files from here to execute tasks, but this time we will write all the tasks in gulpfile.js.

 First, I'll show you the gulpfile.js for this example